 The first test sieves were made more than a century ago.
 Today, all sorts of complex components are required to build test sieves.
 The assembly process necessary to build test sieves is quite intricate.
 This process constructs the skirt, frame, and screening media.
 At Newark Wire we follow three types of test sieve construction:

-These test sieves are assembled using Pure Tin Solder to secure the sieve cloth to the frame.
+The metal used for construction of these test sieves is Pure Tin Solder, which is used to secure the sieve cloth to the frame.
 This test sieve is most commonly used in the Pharmaceutical, Food, and Beverage industries and can be used in both wet and dry sieving applications.
 Pure Tin Soldered Test Sieves should not be used with temperatures greater than 350 and are not recommended for exposure to a caustic cleaning solution or acid as it can break down over time.

 These test sieves are assembled using a proprietary polymeric adhesive to secure the sieve cloth to the frame to effectively seal the joint between the two.
 This sieve is the perfect choice for most dry sieving applications since it can break down and become weak overtime is wet sieving is used.